 Trips for Kids - a program that supports at-risk youth who gets the opportunity to experience healthy activity, while broadening their perspectives and exploring new areas on their bicycles.

-Chase the Ace - funds held for motorcycle run fundraiser held by the Foundation in Coachella Valley.
+Chase the Ace - funds held for motorcycle run fundraiser held by the Foundation in Coachella Valley for the adaptive sports program.

 Youth program - funds held for Desert Recreation District programs.